-Notice to prospective investors of Green Bonds (Water Bonds) and Sustainable Bonds
+Notice to prospective investors of Green Bonds (Water Bonds) and SDG Housing Bonds

-The frameworks will be updated on an ongoing basis and may be updated during the validity period of this Base Prospectus.
+The Green Bond Framework and SDG Housing Bond Framework will be updated on an ongoing basis and may be updated during the validity period of this Base Prospectus.
 To the extent such update would result in a significant new factor, material mistake or material inaccuracy relating to information included in this Base Prospectus, the Issuer will prepare a supplement to this Base Prospectus.